 - Search Drive.
 Select and click ENABLE

-And finally, fill in all the required parameters and set optional parameters if needed.:GoogleSheetsDSNUser Account [OAuth]https://sheets.googleapis.com/v4/spreadsheets
+Fill in all required parameters and set optional parameters if needed:GoogleSheetsDSNService Account (Using Private Key File) [OAuth]https://sheets.googleapis.com/v4/spreadsheets

-Required Parameters UseCustomApp Fill in the parameter...
-Optional Parameters ClientId Fill in the parameter...
-ClientSecret Fill in the parameter...
-Scope Fill in the parameter...
+Required Parameters Service Account Email Fill in the parameter...
+Service Account Private Key Path (i.e. *.p12) Fill in the parameter...
+Optional Parameters Scope Fill in the parameter...
 Default SpreadSheetId Fill in the parameter...
 Default Tab Name (i.e. Sheet1) Fill in the parameter...
+RetryMode Fill in the parameter...
+RetryStatusCodeList Fill in the parameter...
+RetryCountMax Fill in the parameter...

-Once you configured a data source, you can preview data.
-Hit Preview tab, and use similar settings to preview data:
+Once the data source has been configured, you can preview data.
+Select the Preview tab and use settings similar to the following to preview data:

 Read data in SQL Server from the ZappySys Data Gateway data source